himanimusku/Thesis/README.md

 # Thesis

-A scientific research intelligence platform that helps researchers stay current with the latest publications in their fields.
-Thesis provides personalized feeds, impact-ranked papers, author tracking, and trend detection — powered by real data from [OpenAlex](https://openalex.org).
+A research platform that helps researchers, especially targeting student researchers who might what to learn about latest research in their areas of interest.
+Thesis provides personalized feeds, top papers, and trend detection — powered by real data from [OpenAlex](https://openalex.org).

 ## Features